ROSMicroPy/ROSMicroPy/docs/user-guide.md

 There are three pieces in a typical setup:

-- A ROSMicroPy device running MicroPython and the native ROSMicroPy module.
+- A ROSMicroPy device running MicroPython and the ROSMicroPy runtime module.
 - A micro-ROS agent reachable over the network.
 - A ROS 2 environment that sees the device as a ROS node.

-On the device you write Python.
-Under the hood, ROSMicroPy calls native C functions that create an rclc node, publishers, subscriptions, and type support callbacks.
+On the device you write Python with rclpy-style ROS concepts.
+The rclpy code is frozen into the firmware image with the rest of ROSMicroPy, so it behaves as the project's integrated Python interface.

-## Programming Choices
+## Primary Interface

-ROSMicroPy supports two styles.

-Use the rclpy-style API when you want examples that look like normal ROS 2 Python:
+Use the rclpy interface for ROSMicroPy application code.
+It is the primary interface and is designed so many desktop ROS 2 `rclpy` examples can move onto a ROSMicroPy node with minimal changes:

 ```python
 import rclpy